Vividleads/BOOKSHOW/README.md

 # React + Vite
-This project was done with the above tools, including Tailwind css and Google books
+This project was done with the above tools, including Tailwind css and Google books API.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# API

 Currently, two official plugins are available: